Potential dangers of accidentally deleting history stack in the "load sidecar file" function

 Or, we could make it so the history stack is saved to the sidecars for exported images.
 This would perhaps be a little redundant if the history stack is already saved to RAW image sidecars, and there's already a way to save multiple development versions -- but redundancy is safer, and I imagine the extra disk space used would be trivial.

 The problem of loading an empty history stack from a sidecar file could also probably be avoided if there were a popup confirming the history stack items being copied when you click "load sidecar file" before the loaded history is applied to selected images.

-#2 Updated by Tobias Ellinghaus almost 6 years ago
+#2 Updated by Tobias Ellinghaus about 6 years ago